 Don’t they look lovely?
 Believe me, they taste even better!

-I used a recipe that I found in one of my favourite cookbooks, as it is a collection of recipes from all over the world, written by many of my culinary sisters (as I love to call them) from the International Cooking Club Singapore.
-The book is called “The red dot melting pot” and can be ordered online (no affiliation, this is a non-profit organisation).
+I was inspired by a recipe that I found in one of my favorite cookbooks, as it is a collection of recipes from all over the world, written by many of my culinary sisters (as I love to call them) from International Cooking Club Singapore.
+The book is called “The red dot melting pot” and can be ordered online (no affiliation, this is a non-profit organization).

 I adapted the recipe slightly to my needs and taste, as I always do.
 This one will make about 30 mini pies, depending on the size of your muffin tins.
 If you wish to do just 12-15 mini pies, cut the quantities in half.

 Do you love the idea of mini portions?
 Then go ahead and check out also my buttermilk mini cakes here!